Márton Fucsovics: 2017: Two Challenger titles and top 100

-2018: First Grand Slam fourth round, first ATP title, top 50
+2018: Major fourth round, ATP title, top 50

 Fucsovics started his 2018 season at the Tata Open Maharashtra in Pune, India.
 He lost in the second round to fourth seed Benoît Paire.
 Seeded sixth at the Canberra Challenger, he reached the final, but he ended up losing to seventh seed Andreas Seppi.
 Ranked 80 at the Australian Open, he won his first match in a Grand Slam main draw by defeating Radu Albot in the first round.
 In the second round, he upset 13th seed, Sam Querrey, in four sets.
 He ended up reaching the fourth round where he fell to world No. 2, five-time champion, and eventual champion, Roger Federer.

 Representing Hungary in the Davis Cup tie against Belgium, Fucsovics lost both of his matches to Ruben Bemelmans and David Goffin.
-Hungary ended up losing the tie to Belgium 2-3.
+Hungary ended up losing the tie to Belgium 2–3.
 As the top seed at the Hungarian Challenger Open, he made it to the semifinals where he was defeated by Nicola Kuhn.
 In March, he competed at the Indian Wells Masters.
 He was eliminated in the second round by second seed and world No. 3, Marin Čilić.
 Seeded fourth at the Irving Classic, he reached the semifinals where he was beaten by Matteo Berrettini.
 In Miami, he lost in the first round to Maximilian Marterer.

 Fucsovics started his clay-court season at the Grand Prix Hassan II.
 He lost in the first round to Malek Jaziri.
 At the Monte-Carlo Masters, he was defeated in the first round by Daniil Medvedev.
 Seeded sixth at the Hungarian Open, he was eliminated in the first round by German lucky loser Yannick Maden.
 At the BMW Open in Munich, he reached the quarterfinals where he lost to Maximilian Marterer.
 In Rome, he fell in the first round of qualifying to Italian wildcard Filippo Baldi.
 Fucsovics played one more tournament before Roland Garros.
 At the Geneva Open, he upset fifth seed, Albert Ramos Viñolas, in the first round.
 He then upset third seed and two-time defending champion, Stan Wawrinka, in the quarterfinals.
 In the semifinals, he beat sixth seed, Steve Johnson to reach his first ATP singles final.
 He won his first ATP singles title by defeating Peter Gojowczyk in the final.
 Due to him winning the title in Geneva, his ranking improved from 60 to 45.
 At the French Open, he won his first-round match over Vasek Pospisil.
 He lost in the second round to 16th seed and world No. 17, Kyle Edmund.

 Fucsovics started his grass-court season at the MercedesCup in Stuttgart.
 He lost in the second round to seventh seed and eventual finalist, Milos Raonic.
 In Halle, he retired during his first-round match against Philipp Kohlschreiber.